Sinan997/movie-api/README.md

 # movie-api
-used javascript fetchAPI to get movies
+used javascript fetch to get movies from API